bdthornton/Anidea-for-SmartThings/devicetypes/smartthings/anidea-for-smartsense-temp-humidity-sensor.src/README.md

 device to a minimum of one hour and a maximum of two hours, yet the checkInterval remains at twelve minutes for the default thirty second to five minute range of the other devices.
 That means the device is frequently being reported as offline.

-Tests are underway with a minimally modified custom handler that just changes the `configure()` method to set the temperature reporting to something sensible and leaves everything else as is in the hope of retaining correct local execution.
-This would have to be manually added.
+A minimally modified custom handler that just changes the `configure()` method to set the temperature reporting to something sensible has been tested but it seems like the `configure()` method being used may also be the local one and a cloud based handler may be needed instead.